 Update to Library Services

 – Our copy machine is available to make copies, send faxes, and scan and send documents to an email.
 We can also print documents for you using our mobile print service.
 Your first 30 black and white copies are free per day, then 10 cents a page after that.
 All color copies are 50 cents a page.
 Faxing and scanning to an email address are free.

-– Masks are still required for all library staff and patrons ages 5 and over.
-Please make sure your mask is covering your mouth and nose.
+– Masks are no longer required, but still strongly encouraged.
+If you choose to wear a mask, please make sure your mask is covering your mouth and nose.
 If you need a mask, we can give you one.
-We also have packs of masks to hand out, in case you need more.
+Library staff are still required to wear masks at this time.

 – Notary services are available at this time.

 – Our curbside service is still available!
 Pick up printed documents, library materials, and more, all from the comfort of your car.